raquo/Laminar/website/docs/documentation.md

 Ownership is a core Airstream concept.
 You **really** need to read about it in [Airstream docs](https://github.com/raquo/Airstream#ownership) before proceeding with this section.

-Basically, Airstream does not let you create a leaky resource without specifying an Owner which will eventually kill said resource.
+Basically, Airstream does not let you create a leaky resource without specifying an `Owner` that is responsible for eventually killing said resource.
 For example, adding an Observer to an EventStream is a potential memory leak.
 Once a subscription is established like that, the stream in question obtains a reference to that observer, and the stream's parent stream obtains a reference to this stream, etc. Depending on how long that chain is and how it's used, there is a good chance it will either never be garbage collected or will be garbage collected much later than optimal.

-With other libraries you would need to eventually manually call `subscription.kill()` for every `addObserver` call you make to avoid memory leaks like that.
+With other libraries you would need to manually call `subscription.kill()` for every `addObserver` call you make to avoid memory leaks like that.
 In Airstream however, you do not need to do that.
-Instead, when adding an observer you need to specify not just the observer, but also the Owner of this new subscription.
+Instead, when adding an observer you need to specify not just the observer, but also the Owner of this new subscription, and that Owner assumes the responsibility for killing the subscription when it's time.

 ### Laminar's Use of Airstream Ownership

 In Laminar versions **prior to v0.8.0** every Laminar element was an `Owner`.
 In fact, when you used `<--` methods on elements or in their modifiers, the element in question was the owner of the subscription that the `<--` method created.
 Laminar elements killed their subscriptions when they were unmounted.
 Sounds simple and effective enough, yet this old design had two known flaws:

-1. The subscriptions of an element that was created but never added to the DOM  would be created when the element was instantiated, but would never be killed since it was never unmounted from the DOM, so you needed to be careful to not create any elements that you weren't going to immediately put into the DOM.
+1. The subscriptions belonging to an element would be created when the element was instantiated, and killed when it was unmounted.
+That means that elements that were created but never mounted into the DOM would never kill their subscriptions, since the elements were technically never unmounted.
+Because of that, you needed to be careful not to create any elements that you weren't going to immediately put into the DOM.

 2. Once you unmounted an element, its subscriptions would be killed with no way to resurrect them.
 So essentially you weren't able to reuse previously unmounted elements as their subscriptions wouldn't be re-activated when the element was put back into the DOM.

 Laminar v0.8.0 introduced dynamic subscriptions with a new contract: an element is no longer an Owner, instead an element creates a new Owner every time it's mounted, and kills that owner and all of its subscriptions when it's unmounted.
 This means that the element's subscriptions are not activated until it's mounted, solving problem 1.
-We now also track your subscriptions in a way that allows Laminar to re-activate them after the element is re-mounted, solving problem 2.
+And we now also track your subscriptions in a way that allows Laminar to re-activate them after the element is re-mounted, solving problem 2.

 Let's see how ownership in the new Laminar works under the hood by analyzing a simple snippet.
 You might want to follow along by reading the source code of the methods involved.